Skip to main content

 The easiest way to get feedback on what the fuzzer did for us is to get line coverage of the target function.

-Due to some of the peculiarities of how Atheris runs and potential interactions with coverage recording, it’s simplest to just use a separate script to run a target file or corpus directory.
+We could try to measure coverage off the original harness, but due to some of the peculiarities of how Atheris runs and potential interactions with coverage recording, it’s simpler to just make a separate script to run a target file or corpus directory.

 # run_corpus.py